WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.initalize(init)
 ```

-The wallet client will always be responsible of exposing accounts(CAPI10) to a Dapp and therefore is also in charge of signing.
-To
+The wallet client will always be responsible for exposing accounts (CAPI10 compatible) to a Dapp and therefore is also in charge of signing.
-initialize the WalletConnect client, create a `WalletConnect.Params.Init` object in the Android Application class.
-The Init object will need the
+To initialize the WalletConnect client, create a `WalletConnect.Params.Init` object in the Android Application class.
+The Init object will
-application class, the projectId, and the wallet's AppMetaData.
+need the application class, the Project ID, and the wallet's AppMetaData.
 The `WalletConnect.Params.Init` object will then be passed to
-the `WalletConnectClient` initialize function. `WalletConnect.Params.Init` also allows for custom URLs by passing URL string into the `hostName`
+the `WalletConnectClient` initialize function. `WalletConnect.Params.Init` also allows for custom URLs by passing URL string into
+the `hostName`
 property.
 Above, there are two example on how to create the initalizing parameters.

 &nbsp;